creativepurus/PWSKILLS-Assignments/README.md

 ### We believe that `open-source` is the key to democratizing access to data science education, and we are `committed` to making our content accessible to everyone.
 <br> </br>

-## ❤️ Thank you for visiting our repository, and happy exploring 🤗
+## ❤️ Thank you for visiting my repository, and happy exploring 🤗
 ### 📍 Repository creation date 👉🏻 `15th April 2023`
 ##